Anik200/nimki/README.md

 - exit the editor with [ctrl + q] or [ctrl + c]
 - find text with [ctrl + f]
 - undo with [ctrl + z]
+- toggle line numbers with [ctrl + t]
+- right click when using [ctrl + k] to use the promt to copy or select all text

 # Get Nimkified!